-Subject: FY2021 EMPG NOI Approval
+Subject: FY 2022 EMPG Notice of Intent Approval

-The Oklahoma Department of Emergency Management and Homeland Security (ODEMHS) would like to thank you for your interest in the Fiscal Year 2021 Emergency Management Performance Grant (EMPG).
-Your Notice of Interest (NOI) for FY21 EMPG has been approved. \$26,126 has been obligated to Muskogee County pending the completion of the attached application.
+The Oklahoma Department of Emergency Management and Homeland Security (ODEMHS) would like to thank you for your interest in the Fiscal Year 2022 Emergency Management Performance Grant (EMPG).

+Your Notice of Interest (NOI) for FY22 EMPG has been approved. \$26,126 will be obligated to Muskogee County, Oklahoma designated as the "Subrecipient" within official documents, pending the completion of the attached application.
 Once your application is completed and approved, an award letter will be issued by the ODEMHS Director.

-The initial application must be submitted by August 31st, 2021 to be eligible for the award.
-The application must be finalized by September 30th, 2021 to be awarded.
+The initial application must be submitted by August 31st, 2022, to be eligible for the award.
+The application must be finalized by September 30th, 2022, to be awarded.
 Time extensions may be granted with a written request.

-Should you have questions, comments, or concerns, please contact the EMPG team at EMPG@oem.ok.gov or call 405-521-2481 and ask for the EMPG team.
+Should you have questions, comments, or concerns, please contact the EMPG team at empg@oem.ok.gov or call 405-521-2481 and ask for the EMPG team.